 - Flashlight or headlamp

-Building Your First Toolbox
+Building Your First Kit

-- Replace damaged handles before they fail completely
+- Replace damaged handles before they fail completely — a split hammer handle or cracked chisel handle gives way at the worst moment

-- Restock consumables before running out
+- Restock consumables before running out, not after

 The Bottom Line